Two people look at rear-end collision car damage. | Maggiano, DiGirolamo & Lizzi

 In the vast majority of circumstances, the following driver will be at fault in a rear-end car accident.
 There are very few excuses for crashing into the back of another vehicle.

-In most cases, rear-end collisions are the result of errors such as:
+In most cases, rear-end car crashes are the result of errors such as:

 • Talking on the phone or text messaging behind the wheel